steeelydan/js2eel/README.md

 -   Open a different terminal session for each of the following steps
     -   Go to `compiler` and do `npm run dev`
     -   Go to `gui` and do `npm run dev`
     -   Go to `desktop` and do `npm run dev`.
-Now, the electron build should open.
+Now, the Electron build should open.

 ## Copyrights etc.